stanfordnlp/dspy/docs/docs/building-blocks/4-data.md

 ## Loading Dataset from sources

-One of the most convinient way to import dataset in DSPy is by using `DataLoader`.
+One of the most convenient way to import datasets in DSPy is by using `DataLoader`.
 The first step is to declare an object, this object can then be used to call utilities to load datasets in different formats:

 ```python
 from dspy.datasets import DataLoader